High Priests of America

 * * *

 The answer came to him when he was just about to sleep.
-Careful, barely audible footsteps, and he saw a pretty face looming above him in the darkness.
+He heard careful, barely audible footsteps, and he saw a pretty face looming above him in the darkness.
 Cold obsidian pressed against his throat, the blade held firmly by a steady hand.

 “Who do you serve?”
 Ixtli snarled with unexpected ferocity, his lovely features contorting into something bestial.

-Blaze smiled, completely at peace.
-“Why, the Mexica gods, same as you.
-Tlaloc is my favorite.”
+Blaze just smiled, completely at peace.
+“Why, the Mexica gods, same as you,” he answered with no hurry.
+“Tlaloc, most of all.”

 “Don’t fuck with me, I know you are syphoning faith and worship from Tlaloc.
 You don’t serve him.
 Who do you serve?”

 “Ah, so you do serve someone.
 Let me guess.
 A foreign god.
 Ahriman.”
-The high priest kept smiling, watching the angry, pretty face in the faint moonlight falling through the doorway.
+The high priest kept smiling, watching the angry, pretty face in the faint moonlight that fell through the doorway.
 “Did you bring him here all the way from across the ocean perhaps?”

 “How did you like the poison that I concocted for that boy?
 Would you like to try the newer edition?”
 Ixtli pressed the knife harder against Blaze’s skin, but did not draw blood.
 “Answer my question!”